Eus109964/Java-bootcamp2/README.md

 This project is an example for the purposes of demonstrating hot to use Git / Github.

-I hope you ejoy it....
+I hope you ejoy it....s